A Comprehensive Guide to Birth Certificates in Massachusetts: Why You Need One and How to Get It

 I. Legal Definition of a Birth Certificate

-A birth certificate is an official document issued by a government agency, typically the Department of Vital Records or a similar entity, which records the birth of an individual.
+A birth certificate is an official document issued by a government agency, typically the Department of Vital Records or a similar entity, that records the birth of an individual.
 The certificate generally contains vital information such as the full name of the individual, date, and place of birth, names of the parents, and the registrar’s signature.
 In Massachusetts, birth certificates are issued by the city or town clerk in the municipality where the birth occurred or where the parents resided at the time of birth.

 II.
 Reasons for Needing a Birth Certificate